maiwinstrup/StratiCounter/README.md

 ----
 Or did you encounter a bug?

-For questions and inquiries, send me an e-mail at *mai@gfy.ku.dk* describing the issue, and I'll get back to you as soon as I can.
+For questions and inquiries, send me an e-mail at mai@gfy.ku.dk describing the issue, and I'll get back to you as soon as I can.

-For bug reports, please use Github's issue tracking feature: https://github.com/maiwinstrup/StratiCounter/issues/new
+For filing a bug report, please use Github's issue tracking feature: https://github.com/maiwinstrup/StratiCounter/issues/new

 Bug reports should at least contain the following information: